aniketchavan2211/aniketchavan2211/Practical/tdm.md

 3. Use of TDM?
 Telecommunication and digital data transmission.
 4. Difference between TDM and FDM?
 TDM → time slots; FDM → different frequencies.
 5. Hardware used for TDM?
 Flip-flops, logic gates, function generator.

----

-✅ Slip TDM1 Completed

----

-If you like, I can also make similar journal slips for FSK and Hamming Code in the same format so your Sem 1 journal is ready.

-Do you want me to do that next?